meck93/imhotep-server/README.md

 #### Creating an Issue
 - give it a selfdescribing name
 - relate your description to a user story or/and task from the task list
-- assign responsible team member
+- assign responsible team member (there is no issue without an assignee)
 - add a matching label (or multiple)
 - add issue to the corresponding project board (either TODO or In Progress)
 - add milestone